 Marine tourism can be beneficial, but it can also be destructive.
 Following best practices in marine parks and protected areas helps responsible travellers do the right thing.

-Marine ecotourism and responsible travel can have a very beneficial impact on marine parks and the coastal communities that depend on them.
-Tourism brings revenue to coastal areas, support jobs, and promotes understanding of marine conservation through exposure, and supporting science and research.
-However, if conducted recklessly or thoughtlessly, tourism can have the opposite effect – degrading or destroying the resources it is based on.
-Irresponsible travel can have lasting negative impacts on biodiversity, ecosystems and the livelihoods of people who live close to the ocean.
+Marine ecotourism and responsible travel can have a positive impact on marine parks and the coastal communities that depend on them.
+Tourism generates revenue for local economies, supports jobs, and increases awareness of marine conservation through education, research, and firsthand experiences.
+However, when tourism is conducted recklessly or without consideration for the environment, it can have the opposite effect.
+Unsustainable practices can damage the very ecosystems and natural resources that attract visitors in the first place.
+As a result, irresponsible travel may have long-lasting negative effects on biodiversity, marine habitats, and the livelihoods of people who live near the ocean.

 Corals in particular can take years to recover from being damaged, due to being very slow growing.
 Fish and other creatures have specific diets that don’t necessarily include snacks from divers.
 Your actions underwater can have a real impact – whether it’s dropping litter, kicking out with fins, or leaving bubbles in tunnels and caves.